iKunj/Cancer-Tumour-Detection/README.md

 ## Running Program
 	Open gui.py file to run the graphical software
 	Upload the pdf file and click on check result
+## Django
+	The Django code files are under the mysite folder

 ## Running Tests
 	predict.py contains the program to train the model using KNN classifier and also test the model and calculate confusion matrix and test score.